time is catching up with the Mona Lisa.

 C. Parts of it are difficult for common readers to understand well.

-D. It is a heavy book that is too long for many readers to finish.
+D. It is a heavy book that is too long for many readers to finish.4.
+What CANNOT we infer from the passage?A. What food we need is decided by the environment we"re brought up.

 B. Gaining weight indicates there may be something wrong with your health.